devitocodes/devito/docker/README.md

 - `devito:gcc-*` with the standard GNU gcc compiler.
 - `devito:icc-*` with the Intel C compiler for Intel architectures.

-These base images provide a working [Devito] environment for any CPU architecture and come with [Devito], `gcc/icc` and `mpi` preinstalled as well as utilities such as `jupyter` for usability and exploration of the package.
+These base images provide a working [Devito] environment for any CPU architecture and come with [Devito], `gcc/icc` and `mpi` preinstalled, as well as utilities such as `jupyter` for usability and exploration of the package.

 To run this image locally, you will need `docker` to be installed.
 Once available, the following commands will get you started: